Kamiyama, Tokushima

 Kamiyama (神山町, Kamiyama-chō) is a town in Myōzai District, Tokushima Prefecture, Japan.
-As of 30 June 2022, the town had an estimated population of 4,930 in 2404 households and a population density of 28 persons per km².
+As of 30 June 2022, the town had an estimated population of 4,930 in 2404 households and a population density of 28 persons per km^{2}.
 The total area of the town is 173.305 sqkm.

 Geography

 Kamiyama is located in the upper reaches of the Akui River, which runs parallel to the south side of the Yoshino River in central Tokushima Prefecture on the island of Shikoku.
 Located in the eastern part of the Shikoku Mountains, about 83% of the total area is mountainous, with agricultural land and settlements scattered in the Akui River basin that crosses the center of the town from east to west.
 Parts of the town are within the borders of the Chūbu Sankei Prefectural Natural Park or the Higashi Sankei Prefectural Natural Park.